aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/index.md

 ## The Contracts Constituting Your DAO

-In a nutshell, your aragonOSx DAO consists of three pieces:
+In a nutshell, your aragonOS DAO consists of three pieces:

 1. **The DAO contract:** The DAO contract is where the **core functionality** of the protocol lies.
 It is in charge of:
    - Representing the identity of the DAO carrying an ENS name, and pointing to a logo, a description, and other metadata,